Activiti/activiti-7-developers-guide/getting-started.md

 Look at the Docker Compose section to read more about how to build your Runtime Bundle Docker images, and when you have those ready you can do:

-> kubectl create -f runtime-bundle.yml
+> kubectl create -f application.yml

 After running these commands you should see something like this in your Kubernetes Dashboard

 [![](https://salaboy.files.wordpress.com/2017/09/screen-shot-2017-09-10-at-11-51-53.png?w=960)](http://salaboy.com/2017/09/11/activiti-cloud-meets-kubernetes-and-they-like-each-other/screen-shot-2017-09-10-at-11-51-53/)

-Take a look at the runtime-bundle.yml \([https://github.com/Activiti/activiti-cloud-examples/blob/master/kubernetes/kubectl/runtime-bundle.yml\#L17](https://github.com/Activiti/activiti-cloud-examples/blob/master/kubernetes/kubectl/runtime-bundle.yml#L17)\) file for customizations regarding your Runtime Bundle image name and how to configure a Database for it.
+Take a look at the application.yml \([https://github.com/Activiti/activiti-cloud-examples/blob/master/kubernetes/kubectl/runtime-bundle.yml\#L17](https://github.com/Activiti/activiti-cloud-examples/blob/master/kubernetes/kubectl/runtime-bundle.yml#L17)\) file for customizations regarding your Runtime Bundle image name and how to configure a Database for it.
 Notice that we are creating a Single Pod with both Runtime Bundle + PostgreSQL, but this is not a restriction, you can change your deployments to suit your needs.

 A couple of caveats regarding this deployment:

 * In minikube you can’t create service of type LoadBalancer, for that reason we are using NodePort.
-You will need to change this to LoadBalancer in two services: entrypoint and activiti-cloud-sso-idm-kub for a real Kubernetes environment.
+You will need to change this to LoadBalancer in two services: entrypoint and **activiti-cloud-sso-idm-kub** for a real Kubernetes environment.
 You will find comments explaining this in the infrastructure.yml deployments
 * In minikube we need to use the NodePorts specified in the infrastructure.yml in order to interact with the Gateway and SSO services.
 In a real Kubernetes environment you will need to use the Service specified ports intestead.

 Now that you have everything up and running, you need to know how to shut it down:

-> kubectl delete -f runtime-bundle.yml
+> kubectl delete -f application.yml

 > kubectl delete -f infrastructure.yml